 - fermented drinks

-You need to limit caffeine intake to below 200mg per day when you are pregnant as it takes longer for caffeine to clear from the blood of a pregnant woman compared with other adults.
-High caffeine intake can increase the risk of miscarriage, stillbirth and having a baby with low birthweight.
+You should limit your caffeine intake to below 200mg per day when you are pregnant.
 Energy drinks and energy shots have high caffeine content, so it's best if you don't drink these while pregnant.

 The diagram below shows the approximate caffeine content in each drink.